Why study with us?

-Welsh Baccalaureate – Advanced Skills Challenge Certificate accepted along with three A levels in three clearly separate subject areas, with grades BBB.
+- Welsh Baccalaureate – Advanced Skills Challenge Certificate, minimum grade B accepted along with three A levels in three clearly separate subject areas, with grades BBB.
 It is desirable, but not essential, that one or more of these is a science (i.e. biology, chemistry, physics or maths) and that they are academic subjects.

 - Scottish Advanced Highers with grades BCC.
-(Under the old tariff, minimum grades are ABB) It is desirable, but not essential, that one or more of these is a science (i.e. biology, chemistry, physics or maths) and that they are academic subjects.
+It is desirable, but not essential, that one or more of these is a science (i.e. biology, chemistry, physics or maths) and that they are academic subjects.

 For specific information on entry requirements or if your qualification isn't listed, please either contact Admissions or refer to the